 Manually adjust your NordVPN DNS configuration in Windows

 If you’re able to connect to NordVPN but still unable to browse the web even after trying numerous servers, you may need to change your DNS settings.
-To do this,
+To do this, just follow these steps:

 - Locate the Network and Sharing center on your PC.